c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 To see how this works, lets run an RNA-Seq experiment.

-Start by downloading the `RNA sequencing pipeline test dataset <https://datahub-90-cw3.p.genap.ca/rnaseq.chr19.tar.gz>`_
+Start by `downloading the data for RNA-Seq  <https://datahub-90-cw3.p.genap.ca/rnaseq.chr19.tar.gz>`_.

 In the downloaded tar file, you will find the fastq read files in the folder `rawData` and you will find the readset file (readset.rnaseq.txt) that describes the dataset.
 You will also find the design file
 ::